-The first South by Southwest® (SXSW®) Music and Conference and Festival took place in 1987 in Austin, Texas.
+The first South by Southwest® (SXSW®) Music & Media Conference and Festival took place in 1987 in Austin, Texas.
 At its inception, the goal was to create an event that would act as a tool for creative people and the companies they work with—in the music industry and the press/media related to this industry—to develop their careers and to bring together music industry representatives from everywhere to meet and share ideas.
 This goal continues today and encompasses the music industry as well as the film, interactive technology, gaming, education, environmental, and startup communities.

 THE SXSW MARKS